Kong/kongponents/docs/components/table.md

 Component that takes care of fetching and rendering data in a table format.

 :::tip NOTE
-If you are looking for a display-only component for rendering data in table format, check out [KTableView](/components/table-view).
+If you are looking for a simpler table component that does not integrate data fetching, check out [KTableView](/components/table-view).
 :::

 <KTable